chiefmmorgs/Sentient-health-tracker-/README.md

 If deploying publicly, put a reverse proxy (e.g., Nginx) with HTTPS.

 🧾 License

 MIT — free to use, modify, and distribute.
-See LICENSE.
+See LICENSE .

+How to update your README

+Open the file:

+nano README.md

+Delete everything inside and paste the cleaned-up version above.

+Save (CTRL+O, Enter) and exit (CTRL+X).

+Commit & push:

+git add README.md
+git commit -m "docs: clean up README formatting and code blocks" git push origin main